Agriculture in Israel: History

 Citrus packing in Hadera before the establishment of Israel.

 The development of modern agriculture was closely tied to the Zionist movement and Jewish immigration to Ottoman Syria beginning in the late nineteenth century.
 By 1900, Jewish sector owned 3.8% of all cultivated lands in Palestine.
 Jews mostly purchased land near the coast of the Mediterranean Sea.
 Most Palestinian Arabs lived in the highlands and were subsistence farmers growing wheat and barley on rainfed land.
 Both Jewish and Arab farmers initiated growing commercial and exportable crops such as citrus and vegetables in the late 19th century.
 The development of agriculture near the coast required drainage of swamps and eradication of malaria, but the land was "wonderfully rich and fertile".
-A 1943 survey concluded that 435700 ha of land in Ottoman Syria (21st century Israel, the West Bank and Gaza) was cultivated and that 24.9 percent of the cultivated land was owned by the "European sector" (predominately Jews).
+A 1943 survey concluded that 435700 ha of land in Ottoman Syria (21st century Israel, Judea, Sumaria and Gaza) was cultivated and that 24.9 percent of the cultivated land was owned by Jews.
 Rain-fed cropland made up 91.7 percent of the total and 8.3 percent was irrigated.

-The Jewish residents of the new country of Israel gained farmland when 700,000 Arab Palestinians abandoned or were forced off land inside the borders of Israel in the period leading up to and during the 1948 Arab–Israeli War.
+The Jewish residents of the new country of Israel gained farmland when 700,000 Arab Palestinians abandoned their homes, left the country or were forced off land inside the borders of Israel in the period leading up to and during the 1948 Arab–Israeli War.
 By 2001, 56.5 percent of the cropland in Israel was irrigated.
 Since independence the production of export and commercial crops expanded while the acreage devoted to cultivation of wheat and barley declined.

-Water shortage is a major problem.
+Water shortage used to be a major problem.
 Rain falls between September and April, with an uneven distribution across the country, from 700 mm in the north to less than 20 mm in the south.
 Annual renewable water resources are about 5.6 e9cuft, 75% of which is used for agriculture.
 Most of Israel's freshwater sources have been consequently joined to the National Water Carrier of Israel; a network of pumping stations, reservoirs, canals and pipelines that transfers water from the north to the south.
+In recent years, Israel has invested heavily in seawater desalination.
+80% of Israel’s fresh water is now made in 5 desalination plants.
+Israel now pumps water into Lake Kinneret, the largest freshwater source in Israel.